mistrk7/librarians-balance/README.txt

 	/data modify storage libal:books blacklist[2] set value "minecraft:soul_speed"
 	/data modify storage libal:books blacklist[3] set value "minecraft:swift_sneak"

+Extra: You can change the books that get sealed in [a_settings.mcfunction]

 These settings reset every time the /reload command is entered.